healthchecks/healthchecks/templates/docs/projects_teams.md

 * view integrations
 * give up their membership

-Read-only members can not modify checks, integrations or project settings.
+Read-only members can not modify checks, integrations, or project settings.
-They also cannot access project's API keys as that would effectively give them read-write access through API.
+They also cannot access the project's API keys as that would effectively give them read-write access through API.

 ## Projects and Check Limits

-**Check limit** is the total number of checks your account can have.
+**Check Limit** is the total number of checks your account can have.
 The specific limit depends on the account's billing plan.
+When you reach the Check Limit you will not be able to create new checks.

-Account's check limit is shared by all projects owned by your account.
+All projects owned by your account shares your account's Check Limit.
 For example, consider a Business account with two projects, "Project A" and "Project B".
 If A has 70 checks, then B cannot have more than 30 checks, in order to not exceed the Business account's total limit of 100.

 However, only checks from your own projects count towards your account's quota.
-If you get invited to somebody else's project, that does not change the number of checks you can create in your own projects.
+If you get invited to somebody else's project, that does not change the number of checks you can create in your projects.

 ## Projects and Team Size Limits

-**Team size** is the number of unique users you can invite in your projects.
+**Team Size** is the number of *unique* users you can invite in your projects.
-The team size limit is also shared by all projects owned by your account.
+Same as with Check Limit, all projects share your account's Team Size limit.
-However, if you invite the same user (using the same email address) into several projects, it only takes up a single "seat".
+However, if you invite the same user (using the same email address) into multiple projects, it only takes up a single seat.

 ## Projects and Monthly Reports

 SITE_NAME sends monthly email reports at the start of each month.
-The monthly reports list a summary of checks from **all projects you have access to** (either as the owner or as a member).
+The monthly reports list a summary of checks from **all your projects**.
+It contains status summaries for both the projects you own, and the projects you are a member of.